They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 The nest came alive all at once.

-Small crawlers flooded into the lane in a wave of claws and shrieking clicks.
+Small crawlers flooded the lane in a wave of claws and clicking.
 Min-ho anchored the front.
-Yuri hit the second rank to break the momentum rather than chase kills.
-Dae-sung worked low and close along the left seam.
-Park climbed a broken brace and cut down anything trying to climb around the choke.
+Yuri hit the second rank to break momentum rather than chase kills.
+Dae-sung worked the left seam close and low.
+Park climbed a broken brace and cut down anything trying to circle the choke from above.

 Short bursts.